Trump touts July 4 military ‘salute’; critics see politics

-WASHINGTON (AP) — President Donald Trump marshaled tanks, bombers and other machinery of war on Tuesday for a Fourth of July celebration that traditionally is light on military might, while critics accused him of using America’s military as a political prop.
+WASHINGTON (AP) — President Donald Trump is marshalling tanks, bombers and other machinery of war for a Fourth of July celebration that traditionally is light on military might, while critics accused him of using America’s military as a political prop.

 President Trump is being criticized for his July 4 event which is expected to feature a heavy display of military weaponry.
 (Source: CNN)